Larshoifodt/SpendReport/README.md

-# SpendReport – Framework Agreement Compliance & Spend Analysis (Power BI)
+# Spend Report – Framework Agreement Compliance & Spend Analysis (Power BI)

-SpendReport is a Power BI solution that connects contract data (framework agreements) with ERP invoice data to show:
+The Spend Report Project is a Power BI solution that connects contract data (framework agreements) with ERP invoice data to show:

 - how much of the organization’s spend is actually covered by agreements
 - where purchases fall outside contractual scope